Lemoncode/demos-react-react-v-2022/00-react/03-react-hooks/11-use-context/Readme.md

 };
 ```

-Let's go to place the provider at the global level of the application.
+Let's place the provider at the global level of the application.

 _./src/app.tsx_